hydra-genetics/snv_indels/docs/intro.md

 The snv_indel module consists of a number of small variant callers for short read data of both somatic and germline samples.
 There is also tools for variant decomposition, (vt) normalization (vt), ensemble (bcbio) and sorting (bcftools).

 ## Callers
-Somatic calls can be called by freebayes, mutect2, and vardict while germline calls can be produced by haplotypecaller, deepvariant, deeptrio, glnexus.

 | Caller | Type | Comment |
 |-|-|-|